RAMPAGELLC/VeilstrikeModManager/README.md

 App for managing and creating mods for any Godot game, without needing to modify any of its files.
 Works with Godot 2, 3 and 4.

+This is a fork of https://github.com/KoBeWi/Godot-Universal-Mod-Manager/tree/master, we modified this for Lua support, VeilstrikeLuaSDK and the VeilstrikeGDScriptSDK for modding.

 ## How does this work

 The manager takes advantage of two facts: